Lucky Numbers by Martin Peirce

 Key features

-• No fishing or peeking needed
+• No forces, fishing, or peeking required

 • Highly repeatable with no angle issues